jrwalk/jrwalk.github.io/_posts/2021-11-01-recommender-part-1.md

 Rather than directly predicting a response variable (either continuous for a regression problem or discrete for classification), we're concerned with generating a ranking - that is, given a user and a set of items, we want to assemble the items in that user's predicted preference order.
 Recommender models do end up predicting a continuous score, generally intepreted as a similarity metric or distance, but the actual value of this score isn't necessarily as important as whether the scores for different items are correctly ordered relative to each other.

-To start, we envision our _interactions matrix_ $$R$$: a large matrix of shape $$n_{users} \times n_{items}$$ containing our raw interaction data (here we use "item" to refer generically to that half of the recommender's input - in this case, the items are movies).
+To start, we envision our _interaction matrix_ $$R$$: a large matrix of shape $$n_{users} \times n_{items}$$ containing our raw interaction data (here we use "item" to refer generically to that half of the recommender's input -- in this case, the items are movies).
 Each element $$r_{ij}$$ corresponds to the interaction of the $$i$$'th user with the $$j$$'th item.
 This is our first branch point in designing recommenders:

 (1) _explicit_ interaction, like a user providing a 5-star rating for an item based on their preferences

-(2) _implicit_ interaction, where we infer a user's preference - for example, modeling click-throughs or skips as positive/negative interactions, and treating lack of interaction as neutral or negative
+(2) _implicit_ interaction, where we infer a user's preference -- for example, modeling click-throughs or skips as positive/negative interactions, and treating lack of interaction as neutral or negative

 We can think of each row of the matrix as a $$n_{items}$$-sized vector decribing a single user; likewise, each column is a $$n_{users}$$-sized vector describing each item (movie, in this case).
+Given vector representations for users and items, then, we can work in terms of similarity (via vector-based distance metrics), which gets at the core of collaborative filtering -- similar users like the same items, and similar items are liked by the same users.
+Our recommendation task, then, is to surface the best new items based on a similarity metric: that is, a user is likely to like movies similar to ones they've already enjoyed, or ones that were liked by other users similar to them.

+However, we've run into a problem here: in any realistic dataset, any given user will only interact with a tiny fraction of the available inventory of items.
+This means that our interaction matrix $$R$$ is extremely sparse (less than a percent non-null entries, in this case), so directly computing vector similarity for our user and item representations is fraught.
+Coming from working on a lot of NLP problems, I view this as similar to a bag-of-words problem -- the available vocabulary of tokens is much larger than those that would be used in any reasonable length of text.
+Much like an NLP problem, we approach it by learning a dense representation for our users and movies from the sparse interactions.

+### Matrix Factorization

+Consider our interaction matrix $$R$$.
+We wish to generate an approximation of the form

+$$
+R \approx \hat{R} = UV^T
+$$

+where $$U$$ is of shape $$n_{users} \times d$$ and $$V$$ is of shape $$n_{items} \times d$$.
+In this scheme, the matrices $$U$$ and $$V$$ represent our users and items -- that is, each row of $$U$$ is a $$d$$-dimensional representation of a user, and each row of $$V$$ is a $$d$$-dimensional representation of an item.
+Ideally we want to minimize the deviation of our approximation $$\hat{R}$$ from the original $$R$$ such that as much information as possible is retained.

+We could do this analytically, e.g. by truncating the results of a singular-value decomposition, but in practice for many collaborative filtering datasets this would be computationally intractible.
+Instead, we'll learn our representations from individual interactions $$r_{ij} \in R$$, via

+$$
+\hat{r}_{ij} = f(\vec{u}_i \cdot \vec{v}_j)
+$$

+where we learn to predict an individual rating based on a similarity function of the dense user and item vectors (which are simply rows of $$U$$ and $$V$$, taken in a dot product).
+Given a sizeable disparity in ratings between users and movies (e.g., a 4-star rating could indicate drastically different degrees of preference for two different users), we usually want to account for a per-user and per-item bias term.
+The above then becomes

+$$
+\hat{r}_{ij} = f(\vec{u}_i \cdot \vec{v}_j + b_i + b_j)
+$$

+which is the form used in the [original LightFM paper [1]](https://arxiv.org/pdf/1507.08439.pdf).
+Several functions are appropriate for $$f(\cdot)$$ here: simply using an identity function allows us to predict numerical ratings, while squashing the vector product through a sigmoid function maps to binary preferences.

+This has the added benefit of greatly streamlining training -- rather than needing to work with the entire matrix in memory, we only care about per-element loss $$L(r_{ij}, \hat{r}_{ij})$$, making the problem naturally suited to training via stochastic gradient descent.

+### Ranking Loss Functions

+In the case of explicit feedback, where our prediction $$\hat{r}_{ij}$$ directly indicates a numerical score or rating, this behaves essentially like a regression problem -- we can learn our embedded representation to minimize an appropriate loss (e.g., mean-squared error)

 ## Modeling with LightFM